Deep backward schemes for high-dimensional nonlinear PDEs: Introduction

 Like the second methodology, our approach relies on BSDE representation of the PDE and deep learning appro\-ximations: we first discretize the BSDE associated to the PDE by an Euler scheme, but in contrast with \cite{weinan2017deep}, we adopt a classical backward resolution technique.
 On each time step, we propose to use some machine learning techniques to estimate simultaneously the solution and its gradient by minimizing a loss function defined recursively by backward induction, and solving this local problem by a stochastic gradient algorithm.
 Two different schemes are designed to deal with the local problems: \begin{itemize} \item[(1)] The first one tries the estimate the solution and its gradient by a neural network. \item[(2)] The second one tries only to approximate the solution by a neural network while its gradient is estimated directly with some numerical differentiation techniques. \end{itemize} The proposed methodology is then extended to solve some variational inequalities, i.e., free boundary problems related to optimal stopping problems.
+We mention that the related recent paper \cite{becker} also proposes deep learning method for solving optimal stopping problems, but differently from our method, it relies on the approximation of (randomised) stopping decisions with a sequence of multilayer feedforward neural networks.

 Convergence analysis of the two schemes for PDEs and variational inequalities is provided and shows that the approximation error goes to zero as we increase the number of time steps and the number of neurons/layers whenever the gradient descent method used to solve the local problems is not trapped in a local minimum.
+Notice that similar convergence result for the deep BSDE method has been also obtained in \cite{hanlong18} with a posteriori error estimation of the solution in terms of the universal approximation capability of global neural networks.